Menu

 Still image for this video

 In October 2022, we were proud to open a new music hub.
-We celebrated its completion with an outdoor performance organised by Mrs Kerr, our specialist music teacher, and the Year 5 school councillors cut the the ceremonial ribbon.
-We are looking forward to building up our peripatetic music teaching schedule, thus increasing the range of instruments that can be learnt by the children of Holbrook Primary School.
+We celebrated its completion with an outdoor performance organised by Mrs Kerr, and the Year 5 school councillors cutting the the ceremonial ribbon.
+We have used the arrival of our new hub to build up our peripatetic music teaching schedule, thus increasing the range of instruments that can be learnt by the children of Holbrook Primary School.

 Try practising your rhythm skills with these fun tasks!